-The Young Lawyers Section of the New York State Bar Association (NYSBA) honored Haynes and Boone, LLP Associate Tania Khatibifar with the 2023 Outstanding Young Lawyer Award.
+The Young Lawyers Section of the New York State Bar Association (NYSBA) honored Haynes Boone Associate Tania Khatibifar with the 2023 Outstanding Young Lawyer Award.
 Traditionally awarded to one lawyer in New York State, Tania is one of two lawyers to earn the prestigious award this year, which recognizes a lawyer who has actively practiced less than 10 years and has a distinguished record of public service and professional activities.

 NYSBA presented Tania with the award during its Annual Meeting, held virtually on January 26, 2023.